MaxGandini/Obsidian_brain/Mathematics/Statistics/Time series validation.md

-There are many methods in the `statsmodels.tsa` module for time series validation.
+There are many methods in the `statsmodels.tsa` module for time series models validation.
 An example of usage in this library can be found at :

 - [[arima_function.py]]